 We have already developed a mall called the Eternity Mall at Thane.
-The development was done as a sale model and entailed development of over 2 lacs sq.ft..
-Cinemax, Giggles, Globus, Proline, Planet

-M, Metro Shoes, Bon Bon Shoes, My Dollar Stores and Archies Gallery are the key tenants.
-We plan to commence construction at Eternity mall phase 2 of another 30,000 sq.ft..
+The development was done as a sale model and entailed development of over 2 lacs sq.ft. where part of the space is occupied by our exhibition business and our gaming business Giggles.
+Tenants include Globus, Proline, Planet M, Metro Shoes, Bon Bon Shoes, My Dollar Stores and Archies Gallery.
+We plan to commence construction at Eternity mall phase 2 of another 30,000 sq.ft.